mohsina680/ZIVA/README.md

-# Qwen3 Local Documentation, Coding, and Web Design Agent
+# Local Documentation, Coding, and Web Design and Data Extraction Agent

 This is a clean local agentic AI project focused only on: